Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 Unless otherwise specified legal references will be from the VAT Act 1994 (VATA 1994).

-Under the Act supplies of fuel and power are subject to the standard rate of VAT unless they are eligible for the reduced rate under Schedule 7A or being exported outside the UK or EU under Section 30 (6).
+Under the Act supplies of fuel and power are subject to the standard rate of VAT unless they are eligible for the reduced rate under Schedule 7A or being exported outside the UK under the conditions set out in Notice 703.

 Find information about the current rates of VAT.